 - Public health ethics, health policy and health law

 - Ethical aspects of bio- and infotechnological developments

 - Theoretical foundations of biomedical ethics

 The main teaching activities of IBME consist of core courses and electives for medical and dental students.
 Through the Chair of History of Medicine, the IBME teaches a full curriculum at the UZH History Seminar, partly with cross-listing agreements in gender studies and ethnology.
 At the same time, IBME staff is involved in postgraduate education, including the Advanced Studies in Applied Ethics.
 In addition, the IBME offers the PhD program “Biomedical Ethics and Law” (medical track), with tailored courses and seminars for its students.

-The Institute is also involved in ethics consultancy, both in the clinical and academic fields as well as in policy debates.
-Members of the IBME are present in the global discourse on bioethical issues through their membership in professional associations such as International Association of Bioethics (IAB), European Society for Philosophy of Medicine and Health Care (ESPMH), Swiss Society of Biomedical Ethics (SGBE/SSEB), German Academy of Medical Ethics (AEM) as well as through their role as reviewers and editors for national and international journals ( Bioethica Forum ; Journal of Medical Ethics ; Medicine, Health Care and Philosophy ; Ethik in der Medizin) and their experience in international organizations, including the World Health Organization and UNESCO.
+The Institute is also involved in ethics consultancy, both in the clinical and academic field as well as in expert and public policy debates.
+Members of the IBME are present in the global academic discourse through their membership in professional associations such as International Association of Bioethics (IAB), European Society for Philosophy of Medicine and Health Care (ESPMH), Swiss Society of Biomedical Ethics (SGBE/SSEB), German Academy of Medical Ethics (AEM) as well as through their role as reviewers and editors for national and international journals (Bioethica Forum; Journal of Medical Ethics; Medicine, Health Care and Philosophy; Ethik in der Medizin) and their exchange with international organizations, including the World Health Organization and the Council of Europe.